samuraihonor/honor-contracts/README.md

-# blzd-contracts
+# samuri-contracts
-contracts for blizzard.money
+contracts for samurai.honor